jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/Wales-FHIR-Implementation-Guide-v1.1.0/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-Dosage.page.md

 ## Example Usage Scenarios ##
 The following are example usage scenarios for the Dosage profile:

-- <add link to example> Query for the dosage of an Eye Drops medication using the query parameter `Dosage.timing.repeat.when` when the time value is undefined.
+- {{pagelink:DosageDrops, text: Example Dosage - Drops}} Query for the dosage of an Eye Drops medication using the query parameter `Dosage.timing.repeat.when` when the time value is undefined.
-- <add link to example> Query for the dosage of an Inhaler medication using query parameters such as `Dosage.additionalInstruction`.
+- {{pagelink:DosageInhaler, text: Example Dosage - Inhaler}} Query for the dosage of an Inhaler medication using query parameters such as `Dosage.additionalInstruction`.
-- <add link to example> Query for the dosage of an Oral Solution PRN medication using query parameters such as `Dosage.asNeededCodeableConcept` and `Dosage.doseAndRate.doseRange`.
+- {{pagelink:DosageOralSolution, text: Example Dosage - Oral Solution PRN}} Query for the dosage of an Oral Solution PRN medication using query parameters such as `Dosage.asNeededCodeableConcept` and `Dosage.doseAndRate.doseRange`.

 _*Examples provided have been clinically assured on the 07-Aug-2024_